BrianMikinski/AngularValidation/README.md

 ----

 ### Build and Run ###
-Project requires Visual Studio 2015.
+Project requires Visual Studio 2015 and [TypeScript 2.1](https://www.microsoft.com/en-us/download/details.aspx?id=48593).
 Use the following steps to build and run -

 1. npm install
 2. nuget restore